pchiusano/pchiusano.github.io/_posts/2014-05-21-what-effects-are-worth-tracking.markdown

 __Bob:__ Hmm, sounds magical.
 I'd like to hear more about how exactly this hypothetical OS or I/O manager would work.
 At the end of the day, computers do have finite resources..

-__Alice:__ And at the end of the day, computation proceeds by a series of electrical impulses and produces the effect little tiny dots on a screen being lit up and changing colors.
+__Alice:__ And at the end of the day, computation proceeds by a series of electrical impulses and produces the effect of little tiny dots on a screen being lit up and changing colors.
 Who cares?
 I'm talking about abstractions here.
 For purpose of this thought experiment, let's just imagine that such a thing exists such as to make worrying about the finite nature of file handles _irrelevant_.
 Then do still need to track reading the immutable file `/foo/bar/baz.bin`?

 __Bob:__ Okay I see where you're going with this.
 Although what about the fact that reading from a file, even an immutable one, has a higher possibility of failure and will certainly take longer than reading the same data from memory.